jjrom/mapshup-take5/README.md

 Installation
 ============

-This document suppose that Take5 application will be installed in $TARGET directory
+This document supposes that Take5 application will be installed in $TARGET directory

 Apache configuration (Linux ubuntu)
 --------------------------------------